Remote File Mapping

 Looking At Results

-In audits, look in the Page Details report under the Page Information tab.
+In audits, look in the Page Summary report in the left-hand navigation bar of the audit results/report.

 After you've run your Audit/Journey with RFM, the results are displayed in the reports.
 For Journeys, each action step shows the RFM request and whether the file passed or not.